marithetland/susCovONT/README.md

 This pipeline uses scripts and pipelines from the [Artic network's nCoV-2019 novel coronavirus bioinformatics protocol] (https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html).
 See also the [Parameters](https://github.com/marithetland/covid-genomics/wiki/Parameters) page.

 Many thanks to the artic, pangolin and nextclade developers for creating the protocols and pipelines!

+## Repo name
+This pipeline was created for the analysis of Sars-CoV-2 data from Oxford Nanopore Technologies (ONT) sequencing at Stavanger University Hospital (SUH/SUS).
+Hence the name, susCovONT: SUS + Covid-19 + ONT.